NashFP/computer-chess/README.md

 # Computer Chess

-A functional programming playground for computer chess
+A functional programming playground for computer chess.

-##Background
+## Background

 On Monday, March 23, 2015 at 7PM the movie "[Computer Chess](http://www.belcourt.org/events/computer-chess.653869)" will play at Nashville's historic [Belcourt Theater](http://www.belcourt.org/) as part of their "[Science on Screen](http://www.belcourt.org/events/science-on-screen-connecting-cinematic-art-with-hard-science.1380736)" series.

 >"Set in 1980 in a nondescript hotel, COMPUTER CHESS follows several young geniuses as they try to make the ultimate chess program to beat a human player."

 Field trip!

-##This repo
+## This repo

 Writing a chess game (_or a portion of a chess game_) in your functional language of choice.

 1. Fork this repo.